HITECHCRIME/HC_SG09_Ignorant/README.md

 **Irma Beat Retnik**

 [INTRO]
-feeling twisted did the count outside - lost it all (lost to brawl) I assumed a role for you - fuck - what I felt inside it crushed my soul - now I know, damn - knew it all along basically the fault is mine, I ain't doing what I'm told yeah
+feeling twisted did (took) the count outside - lost it all (lost to brawl) I assumed a role for you - fuck - what I felt inside it crushed my soul - now I know, damn - knew it all along basically the fault is mine, I ain't doing what I'm told yeah